Naoyuk/survey_monkey_tools/README.md

 # SurveyMonkeyTools

-This is a utility tools for duplicating new surveys from last year.
+This is a utility tools for bulk duplicating new surveys from existing surveys.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+    $ copy .env.example .env

-    $ gem install survey_monkey_tools
+Replace the placeholder in `.env` with your own Access Token of SurveyMonkey App

 ## Usage

-    $ survey_monkey_tools get
+    $ bundle exec ruby exe/survey_monkey_tools get

 ## Development